EAS-DSD/fpga-stitching/README.md

-# FPGA Stitching with FABulous and OpenLane 2
+# Stitching FPGA Fabrics with FABulous and OpenLane 2

 ## Introduction